 There is no shortage of restaurants in Niagara Falls.
 From McDonald’s to Boston Pizza to the Keg, there is something for everyone, no matter what the time of day or night.
 If you are visiting with children, I recommend the Rain Forest Café, which is located at the bottom of Clifton Hill.
 Every 20 to 30, animated animals in the ‘jungle-like” atmosphere come alive.
 If you like thunder storms, then this is also the place to be.
 It is a little bit on the pricier side, but your children, both big and small, will be entertained throughout their meal.

 I was super surprised to see that many of the attractions that are open in the summer are also open in the winter.
-The Farris wheel was still going ‘round and ‘round, despite the fact that it was -10 degrees Celsius (brrrrr).
-This is a must do if you want to get an aerial view of the Falls, and is even more spectacular once night falls.
+The Farris wheel was still going ‘round and ‘round, despite the fact that it was -20 degrees Celsius (brrrrr).
+This is a must do if you want to get an aerial view of the Falls during the Winter, and it’s even more spectacular once night falls.

-Unfortunately, the amazing outdoor mini golf was closed for the season, but for the golf enthusiast, the laser golf was open and was being well used.
+Unfortunately, the amazing outdoor mini golf closes for the season, but for the golf enthusiast, the laser golf is open and is well used.
 During the Summer months, you will have a choice between the outdoor mini golf based on a dinosaur theme and the indoor laser golf.

 For those who wish to venture off of Clifton Hill, I recommend grabbing a coffee or hot chocolate from Starbuck’s, located around the corner at the bottom of Clifton Hill.
 Trust me when I say that you will need either a coffee or hot chocolate as you stroll along-side the Falls.

 Both the Canadian and the American Falls are spectacular no matter what time of the year, but they are magical in the shimmering light (ice) of the winter.
 There is just something about the frozen trees and water that makes you feel like you are immersed in a fairy tale.